Vortices in Spinor Bose-Einstein Condensates

 - Janne Ruostekoski

-To study these systems we numerically solve coupled, nonlinear PDEs in 3+1 dimensions, usually requiring a 64^3 spatial grid and 10^6 iterations in time.
+To study these systems we numerically solve coupled, nonlinear differential equations in 3+1 dimensions, requiring up to 256^3 spatial grid points and 10^7 iterations in time.
 With Iridis, we are able to run many such simulations in parallel, enabling us to study vortices over a wide parameter space.
-This enables us to identify which vortices can be found under various experimental conditions, enabling a probe of fundamentally quantum-mechanical physics in the laboratory.
+This allows us to identify which vortices can be found under various experimental conditions, enabling a probe of quantum physics in the laboratory.

 Categories